 [pilot 2020 | project 2021 – 2024]

-The Innocence Lab is an artistic research and methodology development process, through which we aim to shed more light on mechanisms of polarisation and depolarisation, that derive from our shared colonial past and work on in our daily encounters.
+The Innocence Lab is an artistic research and methodology development process, through which we aim to shed more light on mechanisms of polarisation and depolarisation, that derive from our shared colonial past and work through in our daily encounters.

 The arts, having the potential to induce humaneness, depth, and transformation, are a unique source of inspiration and information for scientific research and can lead to knowledge building in fields where other disciplines may be deficient.